anonym93204/CF81D59D7728A00F/README.md

-# FairTQ-Exact: Fair Top-k Query on Alpha-Fair
+# Fair Top-k Query on Alpha-Fairness

-This repository contains the code and the [technical report](FairTQ-Exact-TechnicalReport.pdf) for the submission "FairTQ-Exact: Fair Top-k Query on Alpha-Fair".
+This repository contains the code and the [technical report](FairTopK-TechnicalReport.pdf) for the submission "Fair Top-k Query on Alpha-Fairness".

 ## Requirements
 - Linux Environment with GCC